Suspect that your business is suffering from a water leak?

 - Boggy or damp ground on your property

-Subsistence occurs when the ground underneath a property starts to sink.
-Subsistence will reveal itself in small changes to your business property, such as sticking windows and doors, ripples in wallpaper, or cracks running along walls.
+Subsidence will reveal itself in minor changes to your business property, such as sticking windows and doors, ripples in wallpaper, or cracks running along walls.

-Subsistence is often caused by damage to water infrastructure and drainage systems on a property.
-Subsistence can impact a property’s structural safety and value so suspected subsistence should be addressed immediately.
+Subsidence is often caused by damage to water infrastructure and drainage systems on a property.

 - Mould and mildew

-What should I do if I suspect there is a leak on my business property?
+What should I do if I suspect a leak on my business property?

 We recommend contacting your business water supplier if you suspect a leak on your business property.
 You can use our ‘Who is my water supplier‘ supplier service to find out who your business water supplier is.

 Your water supplier will be able to look up unusual patterns in your water meter readings that can help identify a leak, especially if you supply them with a stream of live data from your smart water meter.

 The customer services department will arrange a visit from your wholesale water retailer, the regional company that maintains the water network.